S4nfs/MyPROJECTS/Laravel/Laravel_Introduction.md

 #php artisan make:component Mycustomcomponentname
 generate two files in resources/views/components folder named Mycustomcomponentname.blade.php and in app/views/components folder named Mycustomcomponentname.blade.php

 🍔Model is the data that is stored in the database.
-Model name should be singular || table name plural
+If same name (Model name should be singular[Capital Letter] || table name plural) otherwise define in model file
 #php artisan make:model Mycustommodelname

 🍔@csrf